Fastest Private Passenger Aircraft in the World

 Hear the CEO Speak

-The confidence for raising the speed ceiling comes from the fact that the engine is being built along with SonicBlue Aerospace, a sister company of HyperMach Aerospace.
-To test the flight by late 2018, HyperMach intends to build an unmanned aircraft to fly at Mach 5.
-So, obviously, the military got interested for both understanding the technology as much as to check if the development comes under any regulatory prohibition.
+The confidence for raising the speed ceiling comes from the fact that the engine is will be built along with SonicBlue Aerospace, a sister company of HyperMach Aerospace.
+To test the flight by late 2019, HyperMach intends to develop an unmanned aircraft to fly at Mach 5.
+So, this development has got the military interested, both to understand the technology as much as to check if the development comes under any regulatory restrictions.
 HyperMach, though, is confident that it has followed every law and regulation to reach where it has reached.
 That further bolsters the confidence in this program.

 2. Spike S - 512

 Spike S – 512 will be one of the first supersonic aircraft to have a boom-less technology.
 They call it the quiet technology which gets rid of or reduces the sonic boom.
 The technology is awaiting a patent.
 The patent part is a bit confusing considering the development of “Boom” aircraft on the commercial passenger side which is also expected to build sonic boom-less aircraft.
 And Boom has NASA as one of the development participants.
 Anyway, barring this part, it is exciting to see one more supersonic private jet to take to the skies.
 It will have a higher seating capacity of 40 to 50 in comparison to other aircraft on this list.

 - Speed Record: Mach 1.8 [1,209 mph or 1,946.5 kmph]

 - Speed Record Created: In development now.
 Testing in 2020